shreevarshan918/ClearSkies-NASA-TEMPO-/README.md

 ## Repository Contents

--> PITCH_DECK.pdf: Our full presentation slides detailing the project's problem, solution, and future roadmap.

 -> TEMPO_Extraction_Notes.txt: Documentation outlining our process for successfully integrating the raw NASA TEMPO data stream into our forecasting model.